Raphael40/Anime-List/README.md

 - **Vite**: Minimalist Node.js web framework used to run server.
 - **Vitest**: Jest for JavaScript testing and Supertest for HTTP server testing.

-Api from Rapid Api: [anime-db](https://rapidapi.com/brian.rofiq/api/anime-db)
+This app uses a third party Api from Rapid Api: [anime-db](https://rapidapi.com/brian.rofiq/api/anime-db)

 **Enjoy!**